Simbiat/optimize-tables/README.md

 	<tr>
 		<td><code>setMaintenance</code></td>
 		<td><code>string $table, string $setting_column, string $setting_name, string $value_column</code></td>
-		<td>Library can take quite some time to run and some commands may lock tables (fully or not), so it's adviseable to prevent applicatinos from communicating with them.
-Usually this is handled by having some kind of system parameter identifying an ongoing maintenance. `$table` stands for table name, `$setting_column` - name of the column where to search for `$setting_name`, that is name of the maintenacne flag. `$value_column` is name of the column, which we will be updating.</td>
+		<td>Library can take quite some time to run and some commands may lock tables (fully or not), so it's advisable to prevent applications from communicating with them.
+Usually this is handled by having some kind of system parameter identifying an ongoing maintenance. `$table` stands for table name, `$setting_column` - name of the column where to search for `$setting_name`, that is name of the maintenance flag. `$value_column` is name of the column, which we will be updating.</td>
 	</tr>
 	<tr>
 		<td><code>setDays</code></td>